JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 for an enum type is also restricted, but each enum constant exists only as a _single instance_, whereas a subclass of a sealed class can have _multiple_ instances, each with its own state.

-To declare a sealed class or interface, put the `sealed` modifier before its name.
+To declare a sealed class or interface, put the `sealed` modifier before its name:

 ```kotlin
 sealed interface Expr